Smoke/CO Detector Inspection

 Detectors must be in the proper place and operational.
 Any property that fails due to lack of detectors, detectors not functioning, improper placement, or lack of a house number will incur an additional $50.00 fee.

-The inspector will issue a "Certificate of Compliance" after the inspection and payment of the fee.
+The inspector will issue a "Certificate of Compliance" after the inspection.
 The certificate is valid for 60 days from the date of inspection.
 You are urged not to wait until the last minute before closing on a property to receive an inspection.
 As the end of each month approaches, the inspection times rapidly fill up each day and an appointment may not be available.

 Required House Numbers